petercai/notes/Android/Android app.md

 R refers to **R.java**.
 It’s a special file that’s automatically generated when you build the app.
 Android uses R.java to keep track of any resources used within the app such as layouts, String resources, and views.
 When you pass the findViewById method a value of R.id.brands, Android looks up the brands ID from R, and uses this to return a reference to the brands view.
 Similarly, when you pass the setContentView method a value of R.layout.activity_main, Android looks up the correct layout from R, and assigns it to the activity.
 You don’t change any of the code in R.java yourself: Android Studio automatically generates it for you.

+### Layout inflation
+As well as displaying the layout on the device screen, the setContentView() method converts the views in the layout’s XML into objects.
+This process is called **layout inflation** because it inflates each view into an object

 ## Intent Filters
 Intents are objects to tell Android that something needs to be done, and they can be explicit by exactly specifying which component needs to be called or implicit if we don’t